Lee's Guide to Interstellar Adventure

 Lee's Guide to Interstellar Adventure is a 1983 role-playing game supplement for Traveller published by Gamelords.

 Contents

-Lee's Guide to Interstellar Adventure is a book that provides a planetary description and adventure scenarios for 11 worlds.
+Lee's Guide to Interstellar Adventure is a book that provides both a description of the planet and an adventure scenario for 11 worlds.

 Publication history

 Lee's Guide to Interstellar Adventure was written by Gregory P. Lee and was published in 1983 by Gamelords as a digest-sized 48-page book.

 Reception

 Roger E. Moore reviewed Lee's Guide to Interstellar Adventure, Vol. 1 in Ares Special Edition #2 and commented that "Lee's Guide makes an excellent addition to a Traveller game referee's library, and referees of other SF role-playing games might well be advised to pick this booklet up and adapt the situations to their own game campaigns.
 I highly recommend it."

 Tony Watson reviewed Lee's Guide to Interstellar Adventure in The Space Gamer No. 72.
 Watson commented that "all very good [...]
 A solid, original effort."